n64decomp/mk64/docs/BUILD_WINDOWS.md

 ### Preamble
 Any misteps may require a complete uninstall of `MSYS2 MinGW x64` and restarting from the very beginning.
-It is unknown if Msys MinGW x32 works.
+It is unknown if `MSYS MinGW x32` works.

 ### Step 1: Download MSYS2 MinGW x64